AlfaMikePapa/AlfaMikePapa/README.md

 ### About me
 I am 21 years old Business Information Technology student from Finland Joensuu.
 I am currently working in JAMAplan Oy as Software specialist.
 I'm interested in games, especially in the development.
-And ofcource I am true petrolhead so cars are huge part of my life.
+And of cource I am true petrolhead so cars are huge part of my life.

 ### Skills
 C++, C#, Java, Python